 The Duo Mobile app can work without using the push notifications.
-Once enrolled, you may open up the Duo Mobile app and tap on the key icon next to Wayne State University and a 6-digit code will be displayed.
+Once enrolled, you may open up the Duo Mobile app and tap Wayne State University.
+A 6-digit code will be displayed.
 You may then use the passcode by typing it into the authentication screen.

 What if I have unreliable or terrible cell service?

-Same thing regarding the Duo Mobile app — it does not require data service.
-You can just tap the key icon and put in the 6-digit code into the authentication screen, or authenticate with a call or text.
+Same thing regarding the Duo Mobile app -- it does not require data service.
+You can just tap Wayne State University and put in the 6-digit code into the authentication screen.

 What if I do not have a smartphone?